 Every parenting schedule is unique (or, it can be).
 Do not allow your lawyer, your neighbor, or anyone else to convince you that you have to make a certain parenting schedule because “that is just the way it is done.”
 This is YOUR family.
 You need to do what is best for all of you.

-If you know that working with your ex in the future is going to be difficult, then you need to very detailed and specific about your parenting schedule.
-Specifically list the days and times each of you gets the kids – especially on holidays.
-While writing a lot of detail can make you crazy, it can also save you a lot of grief later on.
+If you know that working with your ex in the future is going to be difficult, then your co-parenting schedule needs to be very detailed and specific.
+Take the time to list every single day and time each of you gets the kids – especially on holidays.
+While writing a lot of detail can make you crazy, it can also save you a lot of grief later.

 Sample Co-Parenting Schedules